Rakhyvel/Vis-Viva/README.md

         x don't offer "escape" if parent is the sun, etc x labels, axes, numbers on the porkchop plot x add departure time
+        * either tooltip or desc paragraph of what each maneuver kind means
+        * add critical events as diagonal lines on the porkchop plot
     - [x] better time controls, speed control x play becomes pause becomes play button x fast forward and slow forward, show speed, powers of two days/sec